Writer’s block is dangerous when your sole income relies on making money blogging –it’s a slow death. Here’s 33 blog ideas to beat it.

 19. Compilation of Facts

 This is similar to a weekly roundup where you compile a list together for your audience except it is more in-depth since it contains information from existing studies.
-We did this Millennial Marketing Statistics.
+We did this with our Millennial Marketing Statistics post and infographic.

 It requires a lot of research and cross-referencing different studies to make a balanced conclusion based on the information you have just gathered.
 Great material for an infographic, too.